Managing waste wisely

 Electronic items, appliances & cords

-If it still works, you can find a home for unwanted electronic items:
+If it still works, don’t throw it away!
+You can find a home for unwanted electronic items.

 Repair: